-Global Shortage of Silicon Wafer Chips Fuels Ongoing Growth and High Throughput Demand
+Next-Gen Technologies Fuel Global Silicon Chip Growth and Throughput Demand

 Semiconductor Applications

-While semiconductors containing silicon wafer chips are used in a variety of products and electronic devices, the highest growth segments for applications using these components are healthcare, manufacturing, nanotechnologies, aerospace, and defense.
+While silicon chips are used in a variety of products and electronic devices, the highest growth segments for applications using these components are healthcare, manufacturing, nanotechnologies, aerospace, and defense.

-Adding to revenue projections for this segment—and driving the shortage of semiconductors—is the exponential growth in demand for mobile phones and wireless communication devices.
+Adding to revenue projections for this segment—and driving the shortage of semiconductors—is the exponential growth in demand for mobile phones, wireless communication devices, and AI-powered technologies.
 This market demand is increasing the prices for these products and consequently increasing revenues for this segment.

 The adoption of automated manufacturing and quality assurance processes, artificial intelligence, and machine learning in many industries, along with the mass adoption of automated systems requiring processors with high computing power, is also creating higher demand and raising revenue projections.
-Wafer sizes larger than or equal to 300 mm are expected to be the most lucrative products, as they are typically utilized in markets outside of personal computing devices.
-The use of these systems stands to increase rapidly over the next several years.
+300 mm wafers are continuing to be more lucrative, as they are typically utilized in markets outside of personal computing devices, while the 200 mm wafer supply still sees challenges.
+But the use of wafers is still increasing rapidly over the next several years.

 Silicon Wafer Production Challenges